When to Keep It One Agent

 - Total end-to-end latency matters more than separation of concerns

-- Stage A — the producer — runs on a trigger (email, webhook, schedule).
+Runs on a trigger (email, webhook, schedule).
 Its AOP extracts the raw data and adds a case to the queue with the structured fields Stage B needs.

-- Stage B — the first consumer — picks up Pending cases, enriches them, and adds enriched cases to a second queue for Stage C.
+Picks up Pending cases, enriches them, and adds enriched cases to a second queue for Stage C.

-- Stage C — the final consumer — takes the enriched data and performs the write action (update the ERP, send the email, post the Slack message).
+Takes the enriched data and performs the write action (update the ERP, send the email, post the Slack message).

 Pattern 2: Fan-Out (A → N parallel B’s)